alan-turing-institute/spatial-inequality/README.md

 * Submit an optimisation job:
   - Client emits event `submitJob` with data `{"n_sensors": 10, "theta": 500}`
   - Server emits event `job` with job data.
+  - On job completion, server emits `jobFinished` with job_id.

 * Retrieve the result/status of a job:
   - Client emits event `getJob` with data `<the_job_id>`